-A grade of F or FW in any graduate course is grounds for dismissal from the Program.
+A grade of F or FW in any graduate course is grounds for dismissal from the program.

 All students who have a cumulative GPA of below 3.0 will be placed on academic probation.
 If a student will not be able to achieve a cumulative GPA of 3.0 within a reasonable time, the student will be dismissed from the program.
-If a student receives a grade of F or FW in any course the student may be subject to dismissal from the college.
+If a student receives a grade of F or FW in any course, the student may be subject to dismissal from the college.
+For all students on probation, future registrations must be reviewed and approved by

-For all students on probation, future registrations must be reviewed and approved by the coordinator of the student's program as well as the school dean.
+For all students on probation, future registrations must be reviewed and approved by the Graduate Business chair of the student's program as well as the school dean.

-In all subsequent terms in which the student is on probation the student is required to achieve a term GPA of 300 or better.
-If the 3.0 or higher is not achieved the student will be dismissed.
+In all subsequent terms in which the student is on probation, the student is required to achieve a term GPA of 3.0 or better.
+If the 3.0 or higher is not achieved, the student will be dismissed.
 Students who receive a grade of less than B may be required to repeat the course.
 Students will be allowed to repeat a course only once.